continuedev/continue/CONTRIBUTING.md

 This will start a local server and you can see the documentation rendered in your default browser, typically accessible at `http://localhost:3000`.

 ## 🧑‍💻 Contributing Code

-> Please make PRs to the `preview` branch.
+> Please make PRs to the `dev` branch.
 We use this to first test changes in a pre-release version of the extension.

 ### Environment Setup